Rustic farm meets eccentric luxury at this family-run Austrian hideaway.

 There is a German word for longing: sehnsucht.
 It is a homesickness for a country you have never visited, a love for somebody you’ve never met.
 It is a yearning without an object, and so without an end.
-It’s the vague, elegiac melancholy you find in Viennese writers like Zweig or Roth, missing the Vienna Before the War.

 The selected works, on loan from two private collections, start off with a subtle nod to The Weather Project: the grandiose palace entry hall is awash in orange light.
 Illuminated, the visitor becomes part of the art, moving through spaces moulded by Eliasson’s manipulations of mirrors and light.